bundlewrap/bundlewrap/doc/item_file.rst

 ``context``
 +++++++++++

-Only used with Mako templates.
+Only used with Mako and Jinja2 templates.
 The values of this dictionary will be available from within the template as variables named after the respective keys.

 |